sighupio/fury-getting-started/fury-on-talos/README.md

         - rw
 ```

-> You can find this patch already in the file [`talos-worker-patch.yaml`](infrastructure/talos-worker-patch.yaml) of this tutorial repository.
+> ℹ️ you can find this patch already in the file [`talos-worker-patch.yaml`](infrastructure/talos-worker-patch.yaml) of this tutorial repository.

 Considering the previous requirements, we can proceed to the first step.